agheeraert/pmdlearn/README.md

 ## Installation
 ### Cloning the repository
-If using conda, you should cd in your site-packages directory prior e.g.
+If using conda, go in your conda site-packages directory e.g.
 ```bash
 cd ~/anaconda3/lib/python3.7/site-packages
 ```
-Then  clone the repo
+Then clone the repository:
 ```bash
 git clone https://github.com/agheeraert/pmdlearn.git
 ```
-### Add module to your python path (without using conda)
+### Add module to your python path (without conda)
-Without conda
 ```bash
 echo "export PYTHONPATH=$PYTHONPATH:$(pwd)/pmdlearn" >> ~/.bashrc
 ```
 ### Getting started
-Open python
+In python you can check that the module is correctly installed
 ```python
 from pmdlearn import Model, MDFeaturizer, Features, MultiFeatures
 ```